Apache Kafka - K8s

 folder of the workload container.

-IMPORTANT Before running bash scripts, make sure that some listeners have been correctly opened by creating appropriate integrations.
+Before running bash scripts, make sure that some listeners have been correctly opened by creating appropriate integrations.
 Please refer to this table for more information about how listeners are opened based on integrations.
-To simply open a SASL/SCRAM listener, just integrate a client application using the data-integrator, as described here.
+To simply open a SASL/SCRAM listener, just integrate a client application using the data integrator, as described in the How to manage app guide.

 To run most of the scripts, you need to provide:

-- the Kafka service endpoints, generally referred to as bootstrap servers
+- the Apache Kafka service endpoints, generally referred to as bootstrap servers

 - authentication information

-For Juju admins of the Kafka deployment, the bootstrap servers information can
+For Juju admins of the Apache Kafka deployment, the bootstrap servers information can

 be obtained using the get-admin-credentials